asminpaudel141/java-100program/README.md

 # 52.write a java program to implement polymorphism.
 # 53.write a java program to implement polymorphism.
 # 54.write a java program to implement polymorphism.
+# 55.write a java program to implement polymorphism.